Tralomine/advent-of-code-2023/README.md

 well we are the 3 and I still haven't started yet, but for my defense it was my girlfriend's birthday

 ahah lmao 4 days now (I was tired okay)

+it is 4 am why am I still awake